 9 “If he walks in My statutes and My ordinances to deal faithfully—he is righteous and will surely live,” declares the Lord GOD.
 17 He keeps his hand from the poor, does not take interest or increase, but executes My ordinances, and walks in My statutes; he will not die for his father’s iniquity, he will surely live.
 19 “Yet you say, ‘Why should the son not bear the punishment for the father’s iniquity?’
 When the son has practiced justice and righteousness and has observed all My statutes and done them, he shall surely live.
 (Ezekiel 18)

-21 “But if the wicked man turns from all his sins which he has committed and observes all My statutes and practices justice and righteousness, he shall surely live; he shall not die.
+21 “But if the wicked man turns from all his sins which he has committed and observes all My statutes and practices righteousness and justice, he shall surely live; he shall not die.
 22 All his transgressions, which he has committed, will not be remembered against him; because of his righteousness, which he has practiced, he will live.
 27 Again, when a wicked man turns away from his wickedness which he has committed and practiced justice and righteousness, he will save his life.
 28 Because he considered and turned away from all his transgressions, which he had committed, he shall surely live; he shall not die.
 (Ezekiel 18)

-11 I gave them My statutes and informed them of My ordinances, by which, if a man observes them, he will live.
+11 I gave them My statutes and informed them of My ordinances, by which, if a man practices them, he will live.
 13 However, the house of Israel rebelled against Me in the wilderness.
 They did not walk in My statutes, and they rejected My ordinances, by which, if a man observes them, he will live; and My Sabbaths they greatly profaned.
 Then I resolved to pour out My wrath on them in the wilderness, to annihilate them.
-21 However the children rebelled against Me; they did not walk in My statutes, nor were they careful to observe My ordinances, by which, if a man observes them, he will live.
+21 However, the children rebelled against Me; they did not walk in My statutes, nor were they careful to observe My ordinances, by which, if a man practices them, he will live.
 (Ezekiel 20)

-14 But when I say to the wicked, ‘You will surely die,’ and he turns from his sin and practices justice and righteousness, 15 if a wicked man restores a pledge, pays back what he has taken by robbery, walks by the statutes which ensure life without committing iniquity, he shall surely live; he shall not die.
+14 But when I say to the wicked, ‘You will surely die,’ and he turns from his sin and practices righteousness and justice, 15 if a wicked man restores a pledge, pays back what he has taken by robbery, walks by the statutes which ensure life without committing iniquity, he shall surely live; he shall not die.
 19 Moreover, when the wicked turns from his wickedness and practices justice and righteousness, he will live by them.
 (Ezekiel 33)

 At least twice, Christ said that if you want to inherit eternal life, keep the commandments of God.
 (Luke 10:28, Luke 18:20) Christ also said that God’s commandment is life.
 (John 12:50) Furthermore, He said that it is the righteous that inherit eternal life.
 (Matthew 25:46) Even Paul said that the commandment was to result in life.
 (Romans 7:10) So, God gave laws that are tied to everlasting life.
 But does that mean that such laws are eternal?
 Once a servant of God inherits eternal life, will these laws still be valid?
 These are indeed two incredibly good questions.